xwil560/OR-Project/README.md

 	- function : `create_LP_values`
 		- Takes in filename of route combinations json file
 		- Makes dataframe for durations between each pair of locations
-		- Makes dataframe for route combinations containing the stores visited (as a binary matrix) and the cost associated with the shortest path of the route
+		- Makes dataframe for route combinations containing the stores visited by each route (as a binary matrix)
 		- Returns route combination dataframe
 	- function : `TSP_calculate` (called by `create_LP_values`)
 		- Takes in a dataframe of times between locations
 		- Takes in a list of the stops in a specific route combination
-		- Evaluates the total time taken to traverse all arrangements of the given route
+		- Evaluates the travel time for each arrangements of the given route
 		- Stores the shortest time and associated pathway arrangement
-		- Calculates the cost associated with the shortest path
-		- Returns shortest path and cost
+		- Returns shortest path and the travel time associated with it
 	- function : `path_time` (called by `TSP_calculate`)
 		- Takes in dataframe containing durations between each pair of locations
 		- Takes in path list containing the order in which stores are visited
 		- Calculates the time taken to traverse a path in a specific order
+	- function : `route_cost`
+		- Takes in dictionary representing the relevant demand scheme
+		- Takes in Pandas dataframe containing stores visited by each route
+		- Calculates cost of route
+		- Adds cost and number of pallets columns to Pandas dataframe
+		- Returns updated dataframe
+	- function : `route_demand` (called by `route_cost`)
+		- Takes in dictionary representing the relevant demand scheme
+		- Takes in a list of the stores that are visited in the given route
+		- Calculates the total number of pallets required in the route
+		- Returns number of pallets for whole route
+	- function : `Cost` (called by `route_cost`)
+		- Takes in travel time (total time for a route minus the time taken to unload pallets)
+		- Takes in number of pallets being delivered
+		- Calculates the total time for the route to be processed
+		- Calculates the cost for sending a Woolworths truck to complete the associated route
+		- Returns cost value
 	- function : `import_json`
 		- Takes in filename of json file (for route combinations)
 		- Returns read/loaded data from json file